-- 5.2.2 Public Notice: State agencies are required to make public notice of purchases expected to exceed \$5,000.
-This is usually accomplished by advertising the solicitation in the West Virginia Purchasing Bulletin.
-The standard advertisement period for noncomplex procurement is 10 business days.
-If exceptional circumstances exist which require a shorter or longer advertisement period, the agency must receive approval from the Purchasing Division. - 5.2.3 Evaluation of Bids: Bids are received, opened and examined by the agency to ensure compliance with all specifications and determination of the lowest responsible bidder.
+- 5.3.1.1 Solicitation of Bids: To achieve the goal of competitive bidding, a minimum of three bids are required, when possible.
+For agency delegated purchasing (procurements of \$25,000 or less), care must be taken to solicit vendors capable of providing the necessary products or services. - 5.3.1.2 Public Notice: State agencies are required to publicly advertise solicitations expected to exceed \$10,000 in the West Virginia Purchasing Bulletin, accessed within the Vendor Self-Service portal within wvOASIS.
+Agencies must advertise delegated solicitations for a period of no less than 10 business days.
+If exceptional circumstances exist which require a shorter advertisement period, the agency must receive prior approval from the Purchasing Division. - 5.3.1.3 Evaluation of Bids: Bids are received, opened and examined by the agency to ensure compliance with all specifications and determination of the lowest responsible bidder.
 Bids shall be sealed until the date and time set for the bid opening, which shall be open to the public.
-Agencies are responsible for making bids immediately available to the public.